DevExpress/devextreme-documentation/concepts/Common/Localization/05 Localize Dates, Numbers, and Currencies/10 Using Globalize.md

     Register Globalize in your project as described in the [Angular](/concepts/40%20Angular%20Components/10%20Getting%20Started/03%20Add%20DevExtreme%20to%20an%20Angular%20CLI%20Application/08%20Register%203rd-Party%20Dependencies/02%20Globalize%20Registration.md '/Documentation/Guide/Angular_Components/Getting_Started/Add_DevExtreme_to_an_Angular_CLI_Application/#Register_3rd-Party_Dependencies/Globalize_Registration'), [Vue](/concepts/55%20Vue%20Components/05%20Add%20DevExtreme%20to%20a%20Vue%20Application/63%20Register%203rd-Party%20Dependencies/2%20Globalize%20Registration.md '/Documentation/Guide/Vue_Components/Add_DevExtreme_to_a_Vue_Application/#Register_3rd-Party_Dependencies/Globalize_Registration'), or [React](/concepts/50%20React%20Components/05%20Add%20DevExtreme%20to%20a%20React%20Application/65%20Additional%20Configuration%20for%20Webpack.md '/Documentation/Guide/React_Components/Add_DevExtreme_to_a_React_Application/#Additional_Configuration_for_Webpack') articles.

     Then, include Globalize, CLDR, and language-specific CLDR data using the `import` or `require` statement&mdash;the statement depends on the syntax for working with modules.
 The code below shows ECMAScript 6 and CommonJS syntaxes.
-These examples include German and Russian dictionaries.
+These examples include German dictionary.

     ---
     ##### npm: ECMAScript 6 syntax